jamshaid302/docker-practice/README.md

 ## How to Share the Docker Image with Anyone
   - Create an account on Docker Hub:
-    ```bash
-    Go to Docker Hub and create an account.
+    - Go to Docker Hub and create an account.

-    Create a repository on Docker Hub:
+  - Create a repository on Docker Hub:
     - Create a new repository on your Docker Hub account.

-    Push the image to the repository:
+  - Push the image to the repository:
     - Tag the image:
+      ```bash
-        - docker tag docker-practice your-dockerhub-username/testing:latest
+      docker tag docker-practice your-dockerhub-username/testing:latest
+      ```

     - Push the image:
+      ```bash
-        - docker push your-dockerhub-username/testing:latest
+      docker push your-dockerhub-username/testing:latest
+      ```

-    Share the repository link:
+    - Share the repository link:
       - Share the Docker Hub repository link with others.

-    Pull the image:
+    - Pull the image:
       - Pull the image using the repository link:
+        ```bash
-        - docker pull your-dockerhub-username/testing:latest
+        docker pull your-dockerhub-username/testing:latest
+        ```

-    Run the Docker image:
+    - Run the Docker image:
       - Run the pulled image in a container:
+        ```bash
-        - docker run -d -p <host-port>:<container-port> your-dockerhub-username/testing:latest
+        docker run -d -p <host-port>:<container-port> your-dockerhub-username/testing:latest
+        ```

-    For example, if your Express app runs on port 3000:
+    - For example, if your Express app runs on port 3000:
+      ```bash
-      - docker run -d -p 3000:3000 your-dockerhub-username/testing:latest
+      docker run -d -p 3000:3000 your-dockerhub-username/testing:latest
       ```

 ## Why Use docker-compose up
   ```bash